-Traditionally this grey colored metal was mainly used for making guns which has presently replaced by stainless steel.
+Traditionally this grey colored metal was mainly used for making guns which have presently replaced by stainless steel.

 The main reason why gunmetal was used to make the guns is its capacity to resist the corrosion from steam and salt water.

-When it comes to cleaning, effective care of gun metal includes tending of the metallic part of the weapon.
+When it comes to cleaning, effective care of gunmetal includes the tending of the metallic part of the weapon.

 Removing the rust which has formed on the gunmetal parts of your firearms is simple, provided you do it in the right way.

-Do not use material like sandpaper as it may damage your gun’s finish.
-You can use steel wool pad to remove rust.
+Do not use a material like sandpaper as it may damage your gun’s finish.
+You can use a steel wool pad to remove rust.
 It is simple to use and soft on the gun.

-Some of the things to keep in mind while cleaning are:
+Some of the things to keep in mind while cleaning is:

 Lubrication plays a vital role in rust removal.
 You can use any kind of oil to remove the rust off your gun metal.
 You have several oils designed for firearms.